YunoHost/doc/email.md

 To interact with the email sever (read and send emails), you can either install a webclient such as Roundcube or Rainloop on your serveur - or configure a desktop/mobile client as described in [this page](email_configure_client).

+Desktop and mobile clients have the advantage of copying your emails to the equipment, allowing offline consultation and relative protection against possible hardware failures of your server.

 Configuring email aliases and auto-forwards
 -------------------------------------------